Refreshing external tables automatically for Google Cloud Storage

 In addition, you must have administrative access to Google Cloud Platform (GCP).
 If you are not a GCP administrator, ask your GCP administrator to complete the Prerequisites steps.

-Note that only OBJECT_DELETE and OBJECT_FINALIZE events trigger refreshes for external table metadata.
-Snowflake recommends that you only send supported events for external tables to reduce costs, event noise, and latency.
+• Only OBJECT_DELETE and OBJECT_FINALIZE events trigger refreshes for external table metadata.
+To reduce costs, event noise, and latency, send only supported events for external tables.

 Cloud platform support